rahimkhoja/linux-help-me/README.md

 Your Responsibility: You are fully responsible for understanding the workings and implications of the script.
 It is advised that you thoroughly review the code and understand its impact before execution.

+Assumption of Risk: By using this script, you willingly assume all risks associated with its operation.
+This includes, but is not limited to, the risk of system instability, data loss, or security vulnerabilities.

+Caution Advised: Please exercise caution and consider testing the script in a controlled environment before deploying it in a production scenario.
+Ensure you have adequate backups and recovery plans in place.

+No Liability: I shall not be held liable for any direct or indirect damages or any consequences arising from the use or misuse of this script.

+By using this software, you acknowledge that you have read this disclaimer, understand its terms, and agree to be bound by them.

 ## Support